Fleet Manager Manual — OneRoad

 OBx Device Pairing

-If you have purchased OBx telematics hardware, vehicles must be registered in the portal before any device can be paired.
-Installation and pairing is covered in full in the OBx Installation Guide.
+If you have purchased OBx hardware, vehicles must be registered in the portal before any device can be paired.
+Full installation instructions are in the OBx Installation Guide.

-ℹ️ Prerequisite: All vehicles receiving an OBx device must first be added to your fleet in the portal (see Section 4).
+Prerequisite: All vehicles receiving an OBx device must first be added to your fleet (see Section 4).
 A device cannot be paired to an unregistered vehicle.

 1